PrismLauncher/prismlauncher.org/src/wiki/getting-started/installing-java.md

 The Adoptium builds mentioned above can be manually downloaded from the website, or automatically installed in one go with [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) by typing `winget install EclipseAdoptium.Temurin.17.JDK; winget install EclipseAdoptium.Temurin.8.JDK` into the Terminal app.

-## Java on linux
+## Java on Linux

-On Linux, it's recommended to use your package manager for installing Java.
+On Linux distributions, it's recommended to use your package manager for installing Java.

 ### Fedora